geoffroypeeters/deeplearning-101-audiomir_book/_sources/bricks_paradigm.md

 $$\theta^* = \arg\min_{\theta} \sum_{i=0}^{I-1} \mathcal{L}(f_{\theta}(\mathbf{x}^{(i)}), \mathbf{y}^{(i)})$$

-This minimization is usually done using one type of Steepest Gradient Descent (SDG, Momentum, AdaGrad, AdaDelta, ADAM) and using various cardinality for $I$ (stochastic, mini-batch, batch GD).
+This minimization is usually done using one type of Stochastic Gradient Descent (SGD, Momentum, AdaGrad, AdaDelta, ADAM) and using various cardinality for $I$ (stochastic, mini-batch, batch GD).

 (lab_ssl)=
 ## Self-supervised

+While in supervised learning there is a clear input/target distinction (and both are available), in the self-supervised paradigm, "targets" are typically created from the input data directly.
+This can mean to predict the next token in a sequence (the current, popular way of training Large Language Models), to corrupt or mask parts of the input or to augment the input with domain-specific transformations.
+Such manipulations or selective predictions sometimes require domain knowledge, injected by domain-informed procedures during training.
+This results in data representations that represent specific properties and are invariant to others.
+In audio, one could augment signals by changing the volume to obtain representations that are volume-invariant.

+(lab_usl)=
+## Unsupervised

+Unsupervised approaches aim to learn correlations in data without the injection of any (domain-)knowledge.
+This results in (typically lower-dimensional) latent spaces with high variance for input dimensions that are correlated.
+For example, in music, unsupervised training could result in a latent space that puts samples close when their tonality is close in the circle of fifth {cite}`DBLP:conf/ismir/ChaconLG14`.

 (lab_metric_learning)=